Maclean Mission: In Cairo again

 Cairo in early-Dec 1943 was the right place at the right time.
 Both Churchill and F.D.
 Roosevelt were there, on their return journey from Tehran.
 Maclean and Deakin went to the Prime Minister's villa out by the Pyramids.
-He was still in bed, "smoking a cigar and wearing an embroidered dressing-gown" and questioned Maclean if he had parachuted wearing a kilt, before moving onto more a pressing issue of Yugoslav fight.
+He was still in bed, "smoking a cigar and wearing an embroidered dressing-gown" and questioned Maclean if he had parachuted wearing a kilt, before moving onto a more pressing issue of the Yugoslav fight.
 Churchill confirmed that he had read Maclean's report and together with all other available information had discussed it with Stalin and Roosevelt.
 Finally, the three had decided to give all-out support to the partisans.
-The question of continuing support to Chetnik forces was raised by the British officers attached to their formations who advised that Chetniks' resistance is not solid, their troops ill-disciplined and their commanders collaborating more or less openly with the enemy.
+The question of continuing support to Chetnik forces was raised by the British officers attached to their formations who advised that Chetniks' resistance was not solid, their troops ill-disciplined and their commanders collaborating more or less openly with the enemy.
 In short, their contribution to the Allied cause was by now little or nothing.
 Their commander, General Mihailović, was given a last chance to blow two railway bridges on the strategic Belgrade to Salonika railway.
-If he failed to carry out the operation by an agreed date of 29 Dec 1943, the missions would be withdrawn and the supplies to Chetniks would cease.
+If he failed to carry out the operation by the agreed date of 29 December 1943, the missions would be withdrawn and the supplies to Chetniks would cease.
 Indeed, that was the final outcome.

-Maclean once more raised the concern about partisans' commitment to the Soviet Union once the fighting had finished when Churchill asked:
+Maclean once more raised the concern about the partisans' commitment to the Soviet Union once the fighting had finished when Churchill asked: